This page takes you through choosing a murder mystery party game, starting with the number of players...

 It can sometimes be a bit difficult to choose the right murder mystery party game for your guests (particularly when there are over 20 murder mystery party games featured on this site).

-You can't play a game for 20 if you only have 16 coming to your party.
+You can't play a game for 20-24 if you only have 16 coming to your party.

 If you don't know how many people are likely to turn up you should make an estimate and choose a game that caters for a wide range of people.

 All murder mystery party games come with full instructions for which characters to use and which characters are optional.

 So if you only have 10 players and you choose a game that can cope with up to 12, then the instructions will tell you which 10 characters to use.